 I went into labor early Friday morning April 27th.
 My sister is an amazing Photo Journalist and she was there to document the whole thing.
-I had contemplated a home brith but given, nearest hospital is almost a hour away I opted for a hospital birth.
+I had contemplated a home brith, but given that the nearest hospital is almost a hour away I opted for a hospital birth.
 On my mom’s side the past 9 births over two generations have all resulted in C-sections, most of the emergency type.
 For my own birth; my parents and aunt went to the hospital and were told to go home.
 Upon their return, almost a day later the nurse couldn’t find my heartbeat.
 They had to give my mom general anesthesia to get me out.
-With my sister, our mom had another emergency C-section but this time only got local anesthetic again after 22 hours of labor.
+With my sister, our mom had another emergency C-section but this time only got local anesthetic.
+Again, after 22 hours of labor.
 I decided an hour is too far to go if there are complications.
 I am glad I made that decision.

 At my scheduled Dr. appointment the day before I was 3 cm dilated but other than that not really bothered by my condition.

 I had gone to bed with cramps and a feeling different than the now familiar sensations of pregnancy.